Jeremy Seewer

 Jeremy Seewer (born 18 July, 1994) is a Swiss professional motocross racer, who has competed in the Motocross World Championships since 2012.

 Career

+He was the Swiss 65cc Motocross Champion in 2005, and in 2008 he was the Swiss 85cc Champion.

 Seewer has competed in the Motocross World Championships since 2012, where he has finished 2nd in the MX2 class twice and 2nd in the MXGP class 3 times.

 2023

 On Friday September 8, it was announced that Seewer would depart the MXGP Yamaha team after 4 years, and join the MXGP Kawasaki racing team.